From Cautious to Converted

 The research found that:

-• Employer implementation of AI is in early stages, with 1 in 3 Australian organisations reporting that they used it recently.
+Employer implementation of AI is in early stages, with 1 in 3 Australian organisations reporting that they used it recently.

-• Getting a sense of how often applicants have experienced AI in recruitment is difficult, as applicants are often not aware that AI is being used.
+However, understanding how often applicants have experienced AI in recruitment is difficult, as applicants are often not aware that AI is being used.

 The research also found that experiences with, and attitudes about, AI-supported recruitment fell very clearly into one of two camps, the converted or the cautious.

-The cautious question AI use in recruitment, The converted are positive about the impact of AI in recruitment
+The ‘cautious’ question AI use in recruitment, the ‘converted’ are positive about the impact of AI in recruitment

-• The cautious were less likely to have experienced AI in recruitment and more likely to have no or only poor knowledge in the area.
+- The cautious were less likely to have experienced AI in recruitment and more likely to have no or only poor knowledge in the area.
 They believed AI tools: focus on efficiency at the expense of effectiveness; lack nuance in decision making, depersonalise the candidate experience; have a negative impact on diversity and inclusion; are often inaccessible; and can amplify bias.

-• The converted were more likely to have experienced AI in recruitment and to have great or good knowledge in the area.
+- The converted were more likely to have experienced AI in recruitment and to have great or good knowledge in the area.
 They believed AI tools: provide flexibility for all parties; help cast a wider sourcing net; could eliminate bias in recruitment; and can be more objective, consistent, and predictable than people.

 Aboriginal and/or Torres Strait Islander applicants and white job applicants are more likely to be cautious, while Asian and Black job applicants are more likely to be converted.